apache/airflow/dev/README_AIRFLOW3_DEV.md

 Version 2.11 is planned to be cut from `v2-10-stable` branch.
 The version will contain features relevant as bridge release for Airflow 3.
-We will not backport otherwise features from main branch to 2.11 Note that 2.11 policy may change as 2.11 become closer
+We will not backport otherwise features from main branch to 2.11 Note that 2.11 policy may change as 2.11 becomes closer.

 # Committers / PMCs

-The following section explains the protocol for merging PRs.
+The following sections explains the protocol for merging PRs.

 ## Merging PRs for providers and Helm chart

-Make sure PR target `main` branch.
+Make sure PR targets `main` branch.
-Avoid merging PRs that involves providers + core / helm chart + core Core part should be extracted to separated PR.
+Avoid merging PRs that involve providers + core / helm chart + core Core part should be extracted to a  separated PR.
 Exclusions should be pre-approved specifically with a comment by release manager.
 Do not treat PR approval (Green V) as exclusion approval.

 ## Merging PR for Airflow 3 and 2.10.x / 2.11.x

-The committer who merge the PR is responsible for back-porting the PR to `v2-10-test`.
+The committer who merges the PR is responsible for backporting the PR to `v2-10-test`.
-This means start a new PR where the original commit from main is cherry-picked and conflicts resolved.
+It means that they should create a new PR where the original commit from main is cherry-picked and take care for resolving conflicts.
-If cherry-pick is too complex then ask the PR author / start your own PR against `v2-10-test` directly with the change.
+If the cherry-pick is too complex, then ask the PR author / start your own PR against `v2-10-test` directly with the change.
 Note: tracking that the PRs merged as expected is the responsibility of committer who merged the PR.

 Committer may also request from PR author to raise 2 PRs one against `main` branch and one against `v2-10-test` prior to accepting the code change.

-Mistakes happen and such backport PR work might fall through cracks, so PRs that the committer thinks should be back-ported, should get 2.10.x milestone set.
+Mistakes happen, and such backport PR work might fall through cracks.
+Therefore, if the committer thinks that certain PRs should be backported, they should set 2.10.x milestone for them.

 This way release manager can verify (as usual) if all the "expected" PRs have been backported and cherry-pick remaining PRS.

 ## Merging PRs 2.10.x

-Suggested change
-Make sure PR target `v2-10-test` branch and merge it when ready.
+Make sure PR targets `v2-10-test` branch and merge it when ready.
 Make sure your PRs target the `v2-10-test` branch, and it can be merged when ready.
 All regular protocols of merging considerations are applied.